openfga/java-sdk/README.md

 ### Retries

 The SDK implements RFC 9110 compliant retry behavior with support for the `Retry-After` header.
-By default, the SDK will automatically retry failed requests up to **15 times** with intelligent delay calculation.
+By default, the SDK will automatically retry failed requests up to **3 times** with intelligent delay calculation (maximum allowable: 15 retries).

 #### Retry Behavior